How to Maintain Your DSF Scholarship When Transferring

 - After careful consideration of the potential impact of your transfer, you have decided that transferring to a different partner college will better allow you to stay on track for your degree based on academic/financial/social fit.

 - Received a DSF Scholarship award in the Fall term (or the only reason you did not qualify for a Fall award was because your years of eligibility at your Fall college type had expired); and

 - Met Satisfactory Academic Progress (SAP) during the Fall term; and

 - Completed your DSF Student Success Requirement (SSR) during the Fall term; and

 - Completed your financial aid file at your new institution by February 1.

 The Mid-Year Transfer Form requires the signatures of the Campus Contacts from both your Fall/Winter college and your new college certifying that your transfer is required to stay on track for your degree pathway.

 DSF Scholars at CCD: Learn about the SEED Program

 ATTENTION DSF SCHOLARS AT CCD!

-DSF Scholars at the Community College of Denver (CCD) have the opportunity to participate in a special program for students who are interested in transferring to a four-year university like the University of Colorado Denver (UCD) or Metropolitan State University of Denver (MSU Denver).
+DSF Scholars at the Community College of Denver (CCD) have the opportunity to participate in a special program for students who are interested in transferring to a four-year university like the University of Colorado Denver (CU Denver) or Metropolitan State University of Denver (MSU Denver).